14 Top-Rated Things to Do in Arlington, VA

 Located in the Potomac River between Arlington and D.C., Theodore Roosevelt Island sits as a memorial to the 26th president.
 The 88-acre island is webbed with miles of trails and features a memorial statue of Roosevelt.

-The car-free island is reached via a footbridge from Arlington.
+This car-free island is reached via a footbridge from Arlington.
 Once on the island, you will find nature trails that extend all over, including a boardwalk that runs through swamp and marsh land.
-You can even take part in an Island Safari tour, which is held on Saturdays and Sundays at 10:30am.
+You can even take part in an Island Safari tour, a fun and free thing to do, which is held on Saturdays at 10:30am.

 9. See a Signature Theatre Performance